Rishivaradha/Ecommerce/README.md

 - **Chart.js (via CDN)** – Line, bar, and pie charts on the analytics dashboard.
 - **Mock JSON** – `data.json` as the sole data source.

-No React, Next.js, Tailwind, TypeScript, Zustand, or bundlers are used in this static version.

 ---